Sephora to shut U.S. stores for diversity training after racial incident

-NEW YORK, June 2 (Reuters) - LVMH’s Sephora beauty chain said it will close all its U.S. stores, distribution centers and corporate offices on Wednesday to conduct diversity training for employees, a move that follows a racial incident involving a Grammy-nominated singer.
+NEW YORK (Reuters) - LVMH’s Sephora beauty chain said it will close all its U.S. stores, distribution centers and corporate offices for an hour on Wednesday to conduct diversity training for employees, a move that follows a racial incident involving a Grammy-nominated singer.

 R&B singer SZA, who is black, said in April she was racially profiled at a Sephora store in Calabasas, California.